-Vineyards and Wineries
+Vineyards and Wineries in Tasmania

-Tasmania offers an impressive range of elegant cool-climate wines, with Riesling, Chardonnay, Sauvignon Blanc, Cabernet Sauvignon, Pinot Gris, and Gewurztraminer all grown and produced here with excellent results.
+Tasmania offers an impressive range of elegant cool-climate wines with riesling, chardonnay, sauvignon blanc, cabernet sauvignon, pinot gris, and gewurztraminer all grown and produced here with excellent results.

 You'll also find excellent wines produced along Tasmania's east coast between Swansea and Bicheno.

-Tasmanian wines are easily found in bars, eateries and local grocers all over the state so there's a fine drop to sample no matter where you are on the island.
+Tasmanian wines are found in bars, eateries and local grocers all over the state so there's a fine drop to sample no matter where you are on the island.